 - Social and community development (building a sense of community, cohesion and social trust, reducing feelings of social isolation and loneliness, building skills within a community to benefit local residents)

-- Funding will be weighted towards projects located within an area of deprivation.
+- Funding will be weighted towards projects located within an area of deprivation, but applications will be taken on a case by case basis if outside of these wards.

 BRACKNELL - Wildridings & Central, Great Hollands, Crowthorne